Ideas for Involving Your Youth Group in Special Events Which Encourage, Provide Christian Fellowship, Nurture, and Inspire for Service

 10. Some call it a Spring, Summer, or Fall Fling (depending on the season).
 The plan is to have an outdoor Sabbath Youth Service that features musical concerts throughout the day.
 Choose a dynamic speaker for the Sabbath worship hour.
 Later in the afternoon, involve youth in some type of outreach service.
 What a way to spend a special Sabbath together!

-Allan R. Williamson is Youth director for the Southern Union Conference, PO Box 849, Decatur, GA 30031.
+Allan R. Williamson was Youth director for the Southern Union Conference when this article was written.